 What comes next

 Because I was so perfectly surprised, I’ve had no real time to make any real plans.
-Other than a fall 2020 target for our wedding, I’m fine not having any other plans than enjoying being being engaged to my wonderful fiancé for the time for being.
+Other than a fall 2020 target for our wedding, I’m fine not having any other plans than enjoying being engaged to my wonderful fiancé for the time being.

 Thanks for reading, everyone.